Capstone17/drivewise-launch-monitor/README.md

 ]
 ```

-The stationary block sticker must use ArUco ID 0 while the club's sticker uses
+The club's ArUco sticker must use ID 0.
+The marker comes from the 4x4 dictionary
-ID 1.
-Both markers come from the 4x4 dictionary (`DICT_4X4_1000`).
-Any other
-detected IDs will be ignored.
+(`DICT_4X4_1000`).
+Any other detected IDs will be ignored.

 ## Go Implementation